WelSimLLC/welsim.github.io/collections/_posts/2026-09-16-the-mesh-of-engineering-simulation-5-stl-meshing.md

 # Mesh Generation Algorithms
 STL surface mesh data cannot be directly used for finite element computation, as it needs to be remeshed into high-quality volumetric meshes.
-Typically, there are two classical methods: the Direct Method and the Surface Classification Method.
+Typically, there are two classical methods: the Direct Method and the Facet Classification Method.
 The main difference between these two methods is whether facet clustering is performed on the STL data.
 The Direct Method has a simpler workflow, performs no sharp-edge recognition, and does not repair geometric defects, but the watertightness of the STL data follows more stringent requirements.
-The Surface Classfication Method supports more flexible human-computer graphic interaction operations while simultaneously splitting multiple geometric faces to support more complex models.
+The Facet Classification Method supports more flexible human-computer graphic interaction operations while simultaneously splitting multiple geometric faces to support more complex models.
 <p align="center">
   <img src="\assets\blog\20260916\wlesim_stl_bracket2.png" alt="wlesim_stl_bracket2" />
 </p>